MindTheGap-ERC/CarboKitten.jl/docs/src/bosscher-1992.md

 The paper by Bosscher and Schlager (1992) [Bosscher1992](@cite) is an early computer model for simulating reef growth.
 This paper contains some of the essential ingredients that we find back in CarboKitten.
 We reproduce their results within the framework of CarboKitten's larger design.

 The BS92 model assumes a direct relation between water depth and sediment accumulation rate.
 That way we can model reef growth by integrating an Ordinary Differential Equation (ODE).
-The [`Production` component](./components/production.md) provides this model
+The [`Production` component](./components/production.md) provides this model for the rest of CarboKitten.

 ## Parameters